Your voice in The Pivot

 How do I submit a pitch for The Pivot?

-We're looking for a short outline of what you'd like to showcase to other members.
-If you're submitting an article, just include the title and your main argument.
+We're looking for a short outline of what you'd like to showcase to the readers.
+If you're submitting an article, include the title and your main argument.
 If you've got a first draft, feel free to submit it.
 If you'd like to submit a multimedia piece, give us a quick description of what you want to showcase, the format, and any technical details like duration and dimensions.
-The more information you include in your pitch, the better chance your submission will be selected.
-A solid submission will also help us give you useful feedback.
+Contact Julia, Communications Officer, if you'd like to have an informal conversation about your submission.

 You'll receive an email to confirm that we've received your proposal.
 If you don't receive this confirmation within a week of submission, please contact us.